 APR, which stands for “annual percentage rate,” makes it very easy to compare the costs of different business loans or credit cards.
-The need to calculate APR stems from the fact that in addition to interest or factor rates, most business loans have multiple fees.
+The need to calculate APR stems from the fact that most business loans have multiple fees in addition to interest or factor rates.
 This can include loan origination fees, document preparation fees, processing fees, credit check fees, etc. Financial institutions often advertise low interest rates without disclosing the accompanying costs.

 The importance of APR, however, segues into more questions.
 Does APR have any connection to the size of monthly payments?
 Why do some APRs appear to fluctuate throughout the year?
 And what criteria do you use to categorize an APR as low or high?

 The answers to these questions will reveal themselves once you understand how to calculate APR as well as the different types of APRs attached to business loans.
 Shopping for business loans and credit cards will also become significantly less confusing.

 In this guide, we’ll answer common questions about APRs and more:

 - What Is An APR?

 - Why Do Some Companies Not Promote Their APRs?